 There are 19,000-20,000 businesses holding GSA Schedule Contracts with over 7 million products/services listed on the GSA Schedule 2023 System.
 Approximately ¾ of all companies on the holding a GSA Contract are small

 The Federal Supply System accounts for approximately 15% of federal discretionary spending.
 Small businesses average around $1 million per year in federal sales.
 Large business concerns can have over $100 million per year in contract sales.

 Many small businesses utilize their GSA Schedule to obtain their first contract within an agency.
 Once they have proven themselves it make winning future contracts less challenging.

 Benefits of Obtaining a GSA MAS Schedule Contract

-A GSA Schedule is a contracting vehicle or a bridge that helps sellers connect with federal buyers in an easy yet regulation compliant manner.
+A GSA MAS is a contracting vehicle or a bridge that helps sellers connect with federal buyers in an easy yet regulation-compliant manner.
 Therefore the true benefit of obtaining a GSA MAS Schedule is that it can increase a firms sales by either helping a firm break into the federal contracting market or by providing a firm with a new method in which to sell.

-Firms with GSA Schedules on average are more successful at selling to the federal government than their peers.
-A small business with a GSA schedule has average sales of over $1 million dollars per year from the Schedule alone.
+Firms with GSA federal supply on average are more successful at selling to the federal government than their peers.
+A small business with a GSA Schedule Contract has average sales of over $1 million dollars per year from the Schedule alone.

 Qualifying for a GSA MAS Contract

-There are several criteria that a firm must be able to meet in order to have their proposal accepted by the GSA.
+There are several criteria that a firm must be able to meet in order to have its proposal accepted by the GSA.